WenjiaWang0312/Zolly/README.md

 We have released our H48 model on huggingface: https://huggingface.co/WenjiaWang/Zolly_ckpts

-You can use `huggingface-cli download WenjiaWang/Zolly_ckpts --repo-type model` to download the model.
+You can use `huggingface-cli download WenjiaWang/Zolly_ckpts --local-dir ckpts --repo-type model` to download the model.
 (Remember to login with you token firstly)

 R50 is not ready yet, please wait.